Best Dog Crates for Anxiety 2026: 5 Escape-Proof Picks

 • Place a worn t-shirt of yours in the crate for scent comfort

-• Frozen Kong or lick mat — provides mental distraction
+• Frozen Kong or lick mat — licking releases endorphins and provides mental distraction

 When Crating Isn't the Answer